guybedford/node-resolve-hook/README.md

 If the return value is not a valid File URL, an error is thrown.
 NodeJS core modules should be referred to using the `node:[internalname]` internal URI scheme.
 Evaluated scripts or custom VM executions are similarly assigned a unique `eval:[uniqueId]` URI when hooking into the resolver resolutions.

+The resolve hook here would only apply to the resolution algorithm applied for ES modules, and would not apply to resolutions of CommonJS modules from within other CommonJS modules, as the CJS resolver remains fully backwards compatible with its existing implementation in Node.

 ### Hook Registration

 Registration of loader hooks requires a top-level API.
 For this we use a `registerHook` method on the `module` object: